OpenRefine/OpenRefine/GOVERNANCE.md

 - Participate in at least one call per quarter;
 - Publish minutes of their meeting on [the forum](https://forum.openrefine.org/tag/minute-advisory)
 - Advisory Committee members are subject to the Conflict of Interest policy.

-## Conflict of Interest
-In the event of any conflict of interest (a Committee Member, their family member, or someone with whom the Committee Member has a close academic or employment relationship is involved in a decision), the Committee Member must immediately notify other Committee Members.
-The Committee Members will be asked to recuse themselves from ongoing conversations and decision processes regarding the Transaction.

 ## Fiscal sponsorship: Code For Science and Society
 Since January 2020, OpenRefine is a member project of [Code For Science and Society](https://codeforscience.org/) (CS&S).
 CS&S provides administrative, legal and fiscal infrastructure to receive and manage funds under the CS&S Fiscal Sponsorship Agreement.